RTXteam/RTX-KG2/README.md

 [version history markdown file](kg2-versions.md) with the new build version and the numbers of the GitHub issues that are addressed/implemented in the new KG2 version.
+- Wherever possible we try to document the name of the build host (EC2 instance) used for the KG2 build in `kg2-versions.md` and we try to preserve the `kg2-build` directory and its contents on that host, until a new build has superseded the build.
+Having the build directory available on the actual build host is very useful for tracking down the source of an unexpected relationship or node property.

 # Structure of the JSON KG2